-The most interesting part of this trip was that it was impossible to get precise visa information and tax costs for Macedonian citizens, so we went at risk.
-We crossed the border at the border crossing Eilat – Aqaba and once we cross the border everything was more clear.
-Visa for Macedonian citizens is obtained at the border, if you stay at least two nights in Jordan and enter to Petra then you don’t pay anything, only an exit fee from Jordan (10 JD).
-It was good to hear this, because according to what I was reading earlier, it turned out that there was a fee of about $90.
+The most interesting part of this trip was that it was impossible to find precise visa information and tax costs for Macedonian citizens, so we took a risk and went for it.
+We crossed the border at the Eilat – Aqaba border crossing, and once we crossed, everything became clearer.
+Visa for Macedonian citizens is obtained at the border, and if you stay at least two nights in Jordan and enter Petra, then you don’t have to pay anything except for the exit fee from Jordan (10 JD).
+It was a relief to hear this because, based on what I had read earlier, it seemed like there was a fee of about $90.

-As in the most Arab countries, also here people were little bit intrusive.
-After your first step out of the border, there will be dozen of taxi drivers that will want to take you to the city.
-We had one crazy situation, we ended up at one improvised bus station to catch a mini bus to Petra and we literally found ourselves in a crowd of people who were “fighting” who to take us in their bus, the price they said was very high, so we decided to ask a girl which at that moment was dropping out of the taxi, we just went to her and the guys surrounded the girl, she literally didn’t answer our question because women here don’t have lot of rights and we should listen to the men around her.
-Here we understood very well what is the place of the women in this country.
-After we decided to go with the guys because we didn’t had another choice, and we try to make a good price, from Aqaba to Petra for only 4 JD.
+As in most Arab countries, people were a little bit intrusive here as well.
+After taking our first step out of the border, we were immediately approached by dozens of taxi drivers who wanted to take us to the city.
+We had one crazy situation where we ended up at an improvised bus station to catch a mini-bus to Petra, and we found ourselves surrounded by a crowd of people “fighting” over who would take us in their bus.
+The prices they quoted were very high, so we decided to seek help from a girl who had just exited a taxi.
+However, the men around her surrounded her, and she couldn’t answer our question.
+It was evident that women don’t have a lot of rights in this country, and their place in society is defined by the men around them.
+Despite this, we had no other choice but to go with the guys and managed to negotiate a good price, traveling from Aqaba to Petra for only 4 JD.

-An interesting thing about the transport here is that you need to bargain all the time, but also the fact that one man arranges a price, another man drives and a third collects money and tells you different price.
-With some tourists this can work but not with us 🙂 so we always paid the agreed price.
-Here you need to have patience, a big patience.
-Along the way police stopped our bus few times and the first time they asked for passports only the male passengers, another sign where is the place of the women in their society.
+An interesting thing about the transport here is that you need to bargain all the time, and it can get confusing as one man arranges the price, another drives, and a third collects the money, sometimes telling you different prices.
+However, we were determined to stick to the agreed price and not be swayed.
+Patience is key in such situations, and we had to exercise a lot of it.
+Along the way, the police stopped our bus a few times, and it was unsettling to notice that the first time, they only asked for passports from the male passengers, further highlighting the gender roles and inequalities present in their society.

 On the way to the monastery we saw many crazy things, such as people still living in a cave, and they parked their jeep in the other cave.
 People who sell some weird coins and stones, but most people here sell scarves and magnets.
 Behind a rock that had a wonderful view over the Monastery we met one local guy, who asked us first where we are from and after he told us his philosophy about life, how he is chilling on this rock with beautiful view and he concluded his conversation with this phrase: “no wife no headache” 🙂 Another local guy told us that he moved to one of the caves here and he was very happy to stay here, he doesn’t have electricity, only water, but he also had a mobile phone with internet.
 Lot of stories, but the best way to understand all of these stories is to come and visit Petra.
 I really hope that one day you will have the opportunity to see this wonder of the world that will definitely leaves you speechless.